tdavidcl/ndspmhd-examples/HYDRO/test7-3D-sedov-blast-wave/README-sedov.txt

 Run the code using ./3DSPMHD sedov.in
 Or with output to a file: ./3DSPMHD sedov.in >& sedov.out &

-Plot the results using "nsplash sedov_0*.dat"
+Plot the results using "splash sedov_0*.dat"
 (the splash.* files in the directory are already setup to plot the exact solution for this problem)